barrykooij/related-posts-for-wp/readme.txt

 Our installation wizard will do all the hard work for you, simply activate the plugin, set the amount of posts that should relate and press the button.
 Related Posts for WordPress will do the rest.
 Relating posts in WordPress has never been this easy!

 = Related Posts for WordPress won't lag your server! = We don't think having related posts should slow down your website.
-That why Related Posts for WordPress creates it own cache and does all the heavy lifting in the admin panel, keeping your website fast as it should be!
+That's why Related Posts for WordPress creates it own cache and does all the heavy lifting in the admin panel, keeping your website fast as it should be!

 = Automatically link posts to each other =
 After installing the plugin you will be taking to a wizard that will analyze your posts and link them to each other based on what we think is related.
 This means you can install Related Posts for WordPress on your website that has thousands of posts and created related connections on the fly, without any manually labor!